appcircleio/appcircle-docusaurus/docs/account/my-organization/security/authentications/sso-authentication.md

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-form_v3.png' />

 6. In the setup window, manually enter a unique **Alias** for your organization.
 This alias is used to create a custom Redirect URI that will be  required for configuring your SSO provider.
-7. After setting the alias Appcircle will automatically generate a **Redirect URL** specific to your configuration.
-This RedirectURL must be used in your identity provider's settings to ensure proper redirection after authentication.
+7. After setting the alias, Appcircle will automatically generate a **Redirect URL** and a **Logout Redirect URL** specific to your configuration.
+These URLs must be used in your identity provider's settings to ensure proper redirection after authentication and logout.

 <Screenshot url='https://cdn.appcircle.io/docs/assets/sso-openid1_v3.png' />

 Ensure that the alias is unique and easily identifiable, as they are essential for the SSO authentication process.
-The generated Redirect URL is crucial for your SSO setup, so be sure to copy and save it for use in the following steps.
+The generated **Redirect URL** and **Logout Redirect URL** are crucial for your SSO setup, so be sure to copy and save them for use in the following steps.

 8. Additionally, enter a **Display Name** for your organization.